acenturyandabit/lec2note/README.md

 ## Accomplishments that we're proud of
 Getting a robust video and audio processing pipeline up!

+Also there's a super-low-dependency custom Single Page Web App framework in `controller.js`, making our app react-free and super slim :D

 ## What we learned
 Using opencv skills to create an actual real product was fun!
 We also learnt a few things about nodejs express and how to use a file system as a database in a pinch XD

 ## What's next for lec2note
 Popping it on a website so other people can use it would be nice :D We could also use wav2vec in the backend so that we can operate for free (sorry google)

-## Misc
+## Setup
+1. Install node.js
+2. Run `npm init .` to fetch required packages.
+3. Install opencv and google speech client: `pip install opencv-python google-cloud-speech`
+4. Install `ffmpeg` and add `ffmpeg` and `ffprobe` to your system PATH.
-You need to add your google credentials file as a `google-credentials.json` in the `lec2note_main` directory to use this.
+5. Provide a `google-credentials.json` in the `lec2note_main` directory.
+This needs to be created in the google cloud console.
+6. Run `node index.js` and navigate to `localhost:3234` in your browser.

+You'll now be able to upload and transcribe lectures!